Order Artwork Replica Mr and Mrs Andrews, 1748 by Thomas Gainsborough (1727-1788, United Kingdom) | WahooArt.com

 A Work of Art with a Mystery

-Modern scholars consider Mr and Mrs Andrews to be "unfinished," but its original finished state remains unknown.
+Modern scholars consider Mr. and Mrs. Andrews to be "unfinished," but its original finished state remains unknown.
 Some speculate that the blank space in Mrs. Andrews' lap was intended for a baby or a symbolic object, such as a game bird or a bloodied animal.

 Experience Gainsborough's Masterpiece at the National Gallery